talosgl/jojos-tech-guides/docs/python-script-setup.md

 ```bash
 Deprecated Feature: Support for Python version 3.9 has been deprecated.
 Please update to Python 3.10 or above
 ```
-{UPDATE BELOW}
-📝 **Note**: If the script you want isn't showing up on the PyPi site as pip-installable, it may need a different installation method - check their documentation for details.
-Other common flows are:
-- get source code from as a zip from GitHub
-- clone the repo files locally from GitHub or GitLab
-- use curl to download binaries

 ---